rohansanjay/reading/Self Development/Quotes.md

 - "Creativity is not disconnected from art." - Manolis Kellis
 - "A superior man is modest in his speech, but exceeds in his actions." - Confucius
 - “If you get anyone to start talking about themselves enough, they will forget that they were mad at you in the first place.”  - Matt Fan
-- “Human beings are amazing at extensively self-justifying their actions.” - Amit
+- “Human beings are amazing at extensively self-justifying their actions.” - Amit Kumar
 - "Unheroic days can make for heroic decades." - James Clear
 - "A teacher affects eternity; he can never tell where his influence stops." - Henry Adams
 - "Love each other or perish—without love, we are birds with broken wings." - Morrie Schwartz
 - "Hack implies some sort of trick—like you’re gaming the system.
 What works in mechanism.” - Andrew Huberman
-- “Pain is weakness leaving the body.” - Amit
+- “Pain is weakness leaving the body.” - Amit Kumar
 - "Better living through chemistry still requires better living." - Andrew Huberman's Friend
 - "Language is not just words, it’s everything together—and that’s one of the fascinating things about the eyes and the window to the soul." - Lex Fridman
 - "Getting into states of wordlessness is very renewing and replenishing." - Andrew Huberman